CodingZeal/generator-react-zeal/README.md

 ## Installation

- This generator can be used with `yarn` or `npm`.
-This is a [yeoman](http://yeoman.io/) generator and follows the usage pattern commonly found with the yo cli.
+This is a [yeoman](http://yeoman.io/) generator, so you'll use Yeoman's command-line interface, yo, to run the generator.

 #### Yarn
 ```